leee0000n/Chess-Engine/README.md

 ## Known Issues
 Current known issues are:
  - No easy way to configure the engine
- - No numbers and letters along the edge of the board to easily tell coordinates of each square
+ - No numbers and letters along the edge of the board to easily tell co-oridnates of each square
  - The user can move the engine's pieces
  - The engine doesn't really like its king that much
  - The engine refuses to castle
  - The engine takes too long at depths of 6 or higher
- - No draw by repetition, 50 move rule, or if there is a dead position
+ - No draw by repition, 50 move rule or if there is a dead position
  - Cannot resign or draw without closing the program

 ## Acknowledgments
-Some code has been borrowed or adapted from third-party sources.
+Some code has been borrowed or adapted from third party sources.
 The sources and what has been borrowed are:
  - Boiler plate code related to SDL2 and SDL2_image ([Beginning Game Programming v2.0](https://lazyfoo.net/tutorials/SDL/))